ABC/UMinho

 ABC Braga is a professional handball team based in Braga, Portugal.
 It plays in LPA.
 It was founded on 29 December 1933.
 Despite the practice of handball as a primary sport, the club plays other sports such as roller hockey, basketball, athletics, volleyball, chess, skating, and taekwondo.
 It is the club with the third most trophies in Andebol 1 behind Porto and Sporting.

 It is the sole Portuguese club to have played in an EHF Champions League final, which happened in the 1993–1994 season.
-Furthermore, it is considered the best Portuguese team and one of the best at the European level.